Blue hole: Diversity

 Many different fossils have been discovered that indicate the type of life forms that existed in blue holes.
 Other life forms such as marine life and marine fossils have also been noticed; crocodile and tortoise fossils, for instance, have been found in blue holes.
 Important types of bacterial colonies have also been found in blue holes.
 Due to the conditions of a blue hole, they are forced to live off sulfur compounds like hydrogen sulfide, which are toxic to most organisms.
 These special bacteria have produced many insights into the chemistry and biology of microbial life.

-Blue holes have a great diversity of microbes.
-They create biogeochemical pathways creating a unique and diverse environment within the blue holes.
+Blue holes have a great diversity of microbes, and they create biogeochemical pathways.
 In the surface layer, oxygen, DOC, POC and chlorophyll need to be in low levels in order for cyanobacteria to respire.
 As depth increases, many branches and sub branches of microbes create specific niches based on the chemistry and nutrient availability of that depth.

 Microorganisms including foraminifera, meiobenthic, and nematodes also follow this pattern of organization, and inhabit the areas of the water column where the nutrients they rely on are most available.
 Nematodes, which are predominantly non-selective detrivores, are tolerable to the anoxic conditions at the base of blue holes, allowing them to survive where other species cannot.
 They thrive at the lowest depths of blue holes due to the abundance of organic matter that settles there.
 Similarly, foraminifera inhabit the lower depths, and even increase in diversity with depth.
 Meiobenthic organisms cannot survive the high sulfide found at depth, and remain in the surface layers of blue holes.
 Generally, the diversity of all forms of life is 2-3x greater in blue holes than other diverse areas of the ocean, including coastal and abyssal environments.
 When the diversity of microorganisms is larger, a proportional increase in larger organisms and their diversity is to be expected.

 Sedimentation

-Sediment accumulation is unique in blue holes.
+Sediment accumulation is particular in blue holes.
 Sedimentation occurs at the center of holes rather than the edges.
 Many different kinds of sediment help preserve fossils and climate records.
 The main sediments that build up and create layers in blue holes are sapropel, detrital peat, and lacustrine marls.
 Within these layers, microfossils can be found.

 Sediment cores taken from three blue holes in the Bahamas showed that with depth, more sapropel, detrital and freshwater peat, and lacustrine marls were found.
 At about 150 cm of sediment core, microfossils of wood, Charophytes and Hydrobiidae were found.